 - #3 The Conical Seat Socket; the conical seat is now pre-glued inside a special longer socket, which is pre-glued to a screen pipe.

-- #5 The PVC pipe; we reduced the length of the PVC pipes, from 3m to 2m.
+- #5 The PVC pipe; In 2011, we reduced the length of the PVC pipes, (and the rods...) from 3m to 2m.
 This was done to make the total pipe structure stronger.
-Hanging PVC pipes are flexible and can stretch during pumping, which can cause cracks.
-By reducing the length, combined with strongly glued sockets every 2m, the stretching during pumping is considerably reduced.
+Hanging PVC pipes are flexible and stretch during pumping, which can ultimately cause cracks.
+By reducing the length, combined with a glued connection every 2m, the stretching of the pipes during pumping is considerably reduced.

-- #8 Ertalite Foot Valve; this replaces the stainless steel footvalve.
-It is screwed inside the bottom of the stainless steel cylinder #12, however, when stainless steel is screwed into stainless steel, the threading can get stuck when there is sand or silt in between.
+- #8 Second Foot Valve; It is screwed to the bottom of the stainless steel cylinder #12, however, when stainless steel is screwed into stainless steel, the threading can get stuck when there is sand or silt in between.
 Therefore our second (safety) foot valve is made from the very strong material Ertalite.

-- #15 The piston stabilizer; The purpose of this is to keep the piston centered and at the same time, offer additional pressure.
+- #15 The piston stabilizer; The purpose of this is to keep the piston centered and at the same time, and offer additional pump pressure.
 It is made from high-quality material that is normally used to make the shaft of a motorboat watertight.
 We recommend installing this directly below the sand trap #16.

-- #22 The rods: Originally, we started with traditional 10mm rods of 3m long with a rolled on threading on each side, but we found that this gave too many vibrations during pumping, especially in deep boreholes, which could ultimately lead to broken rods.
-Therefore we reduced the length to 2m and increased the diameter of the rods to 12mm.
-Also, initially we used plain rods with roled on threading, but we changed that to rods that have threading from the top to the bottom.
-The obvious advantage is that you can cut the rods anywhere and always have a threaded connection.
-The advantage is that In the rare case a rod breaks for whatever reason, you do not need to find a new rod, you just fish the rod out and connect it again.
+- #22 The rods: Originally, we started with traditional 9mm rods of 3m long with a rolled on threading on each side, but we found that this gave too many vibrations during pumping, especially in deep boreholes, which could ultimately lead to broken rods.
+Therefore we changed to fully threaded rods of 2m and increased the diameter of the rods to 12mm.
+The obvious advantage is that you can now cut the rods anywhere and always have a threaded connection.
+The advantage is that In the rare case a rod breaks for whatever reason, you do not need to find a new rod, you just fish the rod out and connect it again with a nut #20.

 - #29 Base Plate; The old model consisted of only 4 holes on the corners like most handpumps have, but we found that in deep boreholes that a strong connection of the metal box with the concrete is very important, so we have now 6 anchor bolts.
 Older models also had 2 parts made from POM but these are now replaced by 1 part only, made from galvanized iron.
 It has 4 little 13mm diameter holes inside that fit the construction holes of the Afridev and India MK pumps.
 This makes replacement of these pumps with the BluePump easy and fast.
 The Base Plate also serves as a mold to position the 6 anchor bolts in the concrete pedestal.